datalad-handbook/book/docs/usecases/datasets.rst

 Anyone can create, populate, and optionally share a *new* DataLad dataset.
 A new DataLad dataset is always created empty, even if the target directory already contains additional files or directories.
-After creation, arbitralily large amounts of data can be added.
+After creation, arbitrarily large amounts of data can be added.
 Once files are added and saved to the dataset, any changes done to these data files can be saved to the history.